 The Quality Management team has developed measurements for each required service area using a combination of the Networx SLAs and other Qwest service level and performance thresholds standards.
 Performance will be measured daily, weekly, and/or monthly, per service area requirement.
-For service-independent SLAs, Qwest will measure and sample as shown in Trending information will be available for the Qwest CPO and for the operations staff to review, identify, and correct any potential performance, process, and procedure issues that may arise.
+For service-independent SLAs, Trending information will be available for the Qwest CPO and for the operations staff to review, identify, and correct any potential performance, process, and procedure issues that may arise.
 A report scorecard will be produced to provide current performance measurement results.